aventisia/public-docs/Pooja/Documents/workflow-logics/variable/subtract-lists.md

 ---

+## Summary

-This feature is useful for **removing unwanted elements** from a dataset, filtering unique values, or performing set operations. ✨
+This feature is useful for **removing unwanted elements** from a dataset, filtering unique values, or performing set operations.